almossawi/badarguments/extras/content/posts/main/index.md

 An article about a bus driver being beaten with a bat by three passengers refusing to wear face masks includes the lines

 "The victim pulled over the bus to escort the males off.
 As the victim was escorting the males off the bus one of the males pulled out a wooden bat and struck the victim several times, **which caused the victim to be injured**."

+The headline for an online article about an airstrike that killed dozens of civilians reads

+"Commander said it didn't mean to kill 42 civilians on Sunday, saying it attacked a series of militant tunnels **that caused people's homes to collapse**"

 In an interview on BBC's Newsnight, when a minister is asked if he knew that his security forces were so brutal replies